GuilhE/KMP-ComposeUIViewController/README.md

 Having all the files created by KSP, the next step is to make sure all the `UIViewControllerRepresentable` files are referenced in `xcodeproj` for the desire `target`:

 1. Make sure you have [Xcodeproj](https://github.com/CocoaPods/Xcodeproj) installed;
-2. Copy the [exportToXcode.sh](./exportToXcode.sh) file to your project's root and run `chmod +x ./exportToXcode.sh`
+2. Copy the [exportToXcode.sh](./exportToXcode.sh) file to the project's root and run `chmod +x ./exportToXcode.sh`
-3. Copy the following gradle task to your project's root `build.gradle.kts`:
+3. Copy the following gradle task to the project's root `build.gradle.kts`:
 ```kotlin
 tasks.register<Exec>("addFilesToXcodeproj") {
     workingDir(layout.projectDirectory)